-It’s been two and a half years since Microsoft released the Xbox One.
+It’s been three and a half years since Microsoft released the Xbox One.
 Launch titles have earned sequels.
-The controversial Kinect, once bundled with the console, is now a separate accessory.
+The controversial Kinect, once bundled with the gaming console, is now a separate accessory.
 Yet the One still struggles to find the same success that some of its competitors have long enjoyed.

-There are more than 250 different games in the One’s catalog, and over 50 of them aren’t available on other consoles.
-Plenty of lackluster games make that list, of course: movie tie-ins, buggy releases and floundering launch titles like Ryse: Son of Rome.
+There are more than 250 different video games in the One’s catalog, and over 50 of them aren’t available on other consoles.
+Plenty of lackluster games make that list, of course – movie tie-ins, buggy releases and floundering launch titles like Ryse: Son of Rome.
 For all those failures, dozens of superb games have helped define the Xbox One’s place in the living room.

-Naturally, all the nonexclusive titles you expect from a major console are here.
+Naturally, all the nonexclusive titles you expect from a major video game console are here.
 Star Wars Battlefront, the Assassin’s Creed series, Far Cry Primal, Fallout 4, Rise of the Tomb Raider and much more – most of today’s best games aren’t exclusive to one system or another.
 Indeed, where the Xbox One shines isn’t in its modern exclusives so much as its back catalog.
-Thanks to some recently introduced backward compatibility, you can now download and play a bevy of Xbox 360 games on your Xbox One, experiencing old favorites like Mass Effect with fresh eyes.
+Thanks to an increasingly large backward-compatible library, you can now download and play a bevy of Xbox 360 games on your Xbox One, experiencing old favorites like Mass Effect with fresh eyes.

 To be fair, the cost per month is far cheaper than streaming services like Netflix or Amazon Prime.
 If you just want to listen to music or watch movies on your console, you can stick to a free account.
 On the other hand, if you want to party up with friends and play multiplayer games, you need a Gold membership, even if the game you bought is online-only like Star Wars Battlefront.
 Since Microsoft gives away one or two games to Xbox Live Gold members every month anyway, the charge is easily forgiven.
 It should be noted that Sony does the same thing for its consoles: The PlayStation Network has both free and paid components, but players must subscribe to the paid service if they want to enjoy multiplayer games on the PlayStation 4.

-Nor do other consoles have Kinect, Microsoft’s motion and voice controller.
-When the One was released, every copy was bundled with Kinect, a sensor bar that you sit beneath your TV.
+Nor do other consoles have the Kinect, Microsoft’s motion and voice controller.
+When the One was released, every copy was bundled with the Kinect, a sensor bar that you set beneath your TV.
 The Kinect is really just a fancy camera and microphone, but it opens up some interesting control schemes for games.
-You can tell your Xbox to turn on or off by speaking to it, direct your troops around the battlefield in compatible titles and even use hand gestures to move around the menu, letting you fire up a movie or start playing music without picking up a controller.
-It can be a godsend if you want Netflix to start playing a movie and your hands are still all greasy from dinner.
+You can tell your Xbox to turn on or off by speaking to it, direct your troops around the battlefield in compatible titles and even use hand gestures to move around the menu.
+You can also fire up a movie or start playing music without picking up a controller.
+It can be helpful if you want Netflix to start playing a movie and your hands are still all greasy from dinner.

 Kinect is far from perfect, and its inclusion in the original Xbox One bundle pushed the console’s price up.
 Microsoft has since unbundled the Kinect, and it’s now available separately at an additional cost.
-It’s still buggy, which is a concern; you may find yourself saying, “Xbox, turn off!” over and over, louder each time, until the console finally decides to comply.
+It’s still buggy, which is a concern; you may find yourself saying, “Xbox, turn off!” over and over, louder each time, until the console complies.

 Whether you use your voice to fire it up or rely on its tried-and-true gamepad, the Xbox One is as much a media player as it is a gaming system.
-You can watch Blu-ray and DVD movies; listen to music CDs; and spin up Netflix, Amazon Instant Video, YouTube or Plex as easily as you might fire up Assassin’s Creed: Syndicate.
-CW, Fox Now, the NFL and others are partnered with Microsoft and offer exclusive access, but the real gem here is the One’s TV integration.
+You can watch Blu-ray and DVD movies; listen to music CDs; and fire up Netflix, YouTube or Plex as easily as you might drop into Forza Horizon 3.
+The CW, Fox Now, the NFL and others are partnered with Microsoft and offer exclusive access, but the real gem here is the One’s TV integration.

 The Xbox One’s CPU is custom-made by AMD, packing eight cores clocked at 1.75GHz.
-An octa-core setup is still impressive by today’s standards, though more modern processors are clocked at much higher speeds and can pump out more computing horsepower per core.
+An octa-core setup is still impressive by today’s standards, though more modern processors are clocked at much higher speeds and can pump out more computing per core.
 On the same custom chip is the GPU, which boasts 768 shader cores.
-This translates into some impressive combined processing power that gives you gorgeous, near-photorealistic graphics, but be aware: Sony’s PlayStation 4 still has the graphical edge.
+This translates into some impressive combined processing power that gives you gorgeous, near-realistic graphics.
+However, the PS4 Pro still has better graphics handling.